-We choose to pay each element of compensation in order to retain and to attract the necessary executive talent, reward annual performance and provide incentive for their balanced focus on long-term strategic goals as well as short-term performance.
 The amount of each element of compensation is determined by or under the direction of the Committee, which uses the following factors to determine the amount of salary and other benefits to pay each executive:

-- performance against corporate and individual objectives for the previous year; - difficulty of achieving desired results in the coming year; - value of their unique skills and capabilities to support the long-term growth of the Company; - performance of their general management capabilities; and - contribution as a member of the executive management team.
+- Derformance against corporate and individual objectives for the previous year; - difficulty of achieving desired results in the coming year; - all value of their unique skills and capabilities to support the long-term growth of the Company; - D performance of their general management capabilities; and - Contribution as a member of the executive management team.

-These elements fit into our overall compensation objectives by helping to secure the future potential of our operations, facilitating our entry into new markets, providing proper compliance and regulatory guidance, and helping to create a cohesive team.
+These elements fit into our overall compensation objectives by helping to secure the future potential of our operations, facilitating our entry into new markets, providing proper compliance and regulatory guidance, and helping to create and maintain a cohesive executive team.